influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/hardware_sizing.md

 > **Note:** With the b1 storage engine, non-string values require about 50 bytes.
 With the bz1 storage engine, non-string values require about 20 bytes.

 ## How should I configure my hardware?
-When running InfluxDB in a production environment the write-ahead-log directory the data directory should be housed on separate mounted volumes.
+When running InfluxDB in a production environment the `wal` directory the `data` directory should be on separate storage devices.
 This prevents disk contention when the system is under heavy write load.

 Note that the WAL directory can be on a spinning disk and that IOPS are most important for the data directory.